EGroupware/openid/README.md

 # OpenID Connect and OAuth2 server for EGroupware

-This is work in progress, do NOT install on a production server!

 ## Open tasks:
 - [ ] allow to create clients, which behave like an EGroupware App:
 * added to egw_applications